dotnet/maui-samples/8.0/PlatformIntegration/NativeEmbeddingDemo/README.md

 1. Initialize .NET MAUI by calling the `UseMauiEmbedding` extension method.
 1. Create the .NET MAUI UI and convert it to the appropriate native type with the `ToPlatformEmbedding` extension method.

+You must disable hot reload in Visual Studio to run this sample, or run the sample without debugging.

 For more information about the sample see [Native embedding](https://learn.microsoft.com/dotnet/maui/platform-integration/native-embedding).